Breast Lift Topics

-Sagging breasts is a natural cosmetic change of a woman’s breasts.
-The loss of skin elasticity, lifestyle changes, and aging are the major factors contributing to sagging breasts.
-Still, many women do not want sagging breasts and look for various ways to fix this problem, including breast lift.
+Sagging breasts often occur as a woman matures..
+The loss of skin elasticity, lifestyle changes, pregnancy, weight change, and aging are the major factors contributing to sagging breasts.
+Still, many women do not want sagging breasts and look for various ways to fix this problem, including a breast lift.

 Pregnancy and Breastfeeding

 During and after pregnancy, a woman’s body may change in many ways, including substantial differences in overall body weight and breast volume.
 Sometimes, these fluctuations can cause the breasts to lose some of their definition.
 Many of Dr. Sanders’ breast lift patients are moms who are simply seeking to restore their pre-pregnancy bodies.

 Another potential cause of breast sagging is the simple passage of time.
 As the body ages, the ligaments within the breast tissue may lose some of their elasticity, leading to sagging of the breasts g.
 The skin may also stretch due to weight change or age-related loss of elasticity.
 Many women find that these changes are especially prominent as they begin to go through menopause.

 Significant fluctuation in body weight may cause stretching of the breast skin and ultimately produce a sagging effect.
 This is true of women who experience weight fluctuations due to diet, lifestyle, illness, or pregnancy.
 A breast lift may be the recommended procedure to restore shape and contour.

 Inadequate Support from the Bra

 Some women experience sagging breasts due to improperly fitting bras..
 When the breasts are not properly supported by a good bra, gravity pulls them downward, leading to drooping and loss of shape.
 Being professionally fitted for a bra is a good way to avoid this unwanted effect.